benjaminoakes/mjs/README.md

 Douglas Crockford, _The Good Parts_ (Chapter 10)

-This is a Minimal JavaScript (mjs), meant to run on the Rubinius VM.
+In that spirit, this is Minimal JavaScript (mjs) meant to run on the Rubinius VM.

 The goal is that if you stick to the "Good Parts" of JavaScript, you can run on Rubinius and elsewhere.
-Also, it's mean to be a simple, easily understood (yet powerful) language implementation on the Rubinius VM.
+Also, it's meant to be a simple, easily understood (yet powerful) language implementation on the Rubinius VM.